Caracalla: Co-augustus

-Caracalla's father appointed Caracalla joint Augustus and full emperor from 28 January 198.
+Caracalla's father appointed Caracalla, aged 9, joint Augustus and full emperor from 28 January 198.
 This was the day Septimius Severus's triumph was celebrated, in honour of his victory over the Parthian Empire in the Roman–Persian Wars; he had successfully sacked the Parthian capital, Ctesiphon, after winning the Battle of Ctesiphon, probably in October 197.
 He was also awarded tribunician power and the title of imperator.
 In inscriptions, Caracalla is given from 198 the title of the chief priesthood, pontifex maximus.
 His brother Geta was proclaimed nobilissimus caesar on the same day, and their father Septimius Severus was awarded the victory name Parthicus Maximus.

 In 199, he was inducted into the Arval Brethren.
-By the end of 199 he was entitled pater patriae.
+By the end of 199, at age 11, he was entitled pater patriae.
 In 202, he was Roman consul, having been named consul designatus the previous year.
-His colleague was his father, serving his own third consulship.In 202, Caracalla was forced to marry the daughter of Gaius Fulvius Plautianus, Fulvia Plautilla, a woman whom he hated, though for what reason is unknown.
-The wedding took place between the 9 and the 15 April.
+His colleague was his father, serving his own third consulship.In 202, Caracalla was forced to marry the daughter of Gaius Fulvius Plautianus, Fulvia Plautilla, whom he hated, though for what reason is unknown.
+The wedding took place between the 9 and the 15 April, just after he turned 14.

 In 205, Caracalla was consul for the second time, in company with Geta – his brother's first consulship.
-By 205 Caracalla had got Plautianus executed for treason, though he had probably fabricated the evidence of the plot.
+By 205, aged 16, Caracalla had got Plautianus executed for treason, though he had probably fabricated the evidence of the plot.
 It was then that he banished his wife, whose later killing might have been carried out under Caracalla's orders.

-On 28 January 207, Caracalla celebrated his decennalia, the tenth anniversary of the beginning of his reign.
+On 28 January 207, at age 18, Caracalla celebrated his decennalia, the tenth anniversary of the beginning of his reign.
 The year 208 was the year of his third and Geta's second consulship.
 Geta was himself granted the rank of Augustus and tribunician powers in September or October 209.

 During the reign of his father, Caracalla's mother Julia Domna had played a prominent public role, receiving titles of honour such as "Mother of the camp", but she also played a role behind the scenes helping her husband administer the empire.
 Described as ambitious, Julia Domna surrounded herself with thinkers and writers from all over the empire.
 While Caracalla was mustering and training troops for his planned Persian invasion, Julia remained in Rome, administering the empire.
 Julia's growing influence in state affairs was the beginning of a trend of emperors' mothers having influence, which continued throughout the Severan dynasty.